bigcommerce/stencil-cli/README.md

 The BigCommerce server emulator for local theme development.

 ## Install
-_Note: Stencil requires the Node.js runtime environment, version 10.x We do not yet have support for Node 12 or greater._
+_Note: Stencil requires the Node.js runtime environment, version 10.x and 12.x (Recommended) are supported.
+We do not yet have support for versions greater than Node 12._

 Run `npm install -g @bigcommerce/stencil-cli`.